Skip to content

 Speaking of that, some of the most famous monuments to look for at Karnak are the Avenue of the Sphinx, the Great Hypostyle Hall, which was constructed during the 19th Dynasty, and the Obelisk of Hatshepsut.

-Besides Karnak, Senusret I built many other temples and shrines all across Egypt.
+Besides Karnak, Senusret I built many other temples and shrines across Egypt.
 He is especially famous for the White Chapel of Senusret I at Karnak.

 That is why, together with Senusret III, Amenemhat III made the peak of the Middle Kingdom.

 Amenemhat IV followed Amenemhat III and reigned for just nine years.
 Yet, his reign, too, was poorly documented.
-What is known for sure is that, unlike his predecessor, the Nile flood levels were way lower than usual, badly affecting agriculture.
+What is known is that, unlike his predecessor, the Nile flood levels were way lower than usual, badly affecting agriculture.
 That occurred toward the end of Amenemhat IV’s reign.

 Thirteenth Dynasty (1803-1649 BC)